 We've gathered these resources to create and promote design tools that will make engineering evaluation, specification and implementation of innovative products easier.
 As this group of resources grows, these tools will range from design examples to “calculator” like tools.
 Please check back regularly for the latest state-of-the-art design support information.

-This wall calculator computes assembly R-values and U-factors for wood-framed walls.
+This wall calculator computes assembly R-values and U-factors for steel-framed walls.

 Easily find NFPA 285 compliant foam sheathing products.